ferranfg/mpl-publisher/readme.txt

 Future releases will include, at least, the next functionalities:

-- Multiple output formats (PDF Print-Ready pending).
+- Multiple output formats (PDF Print-Ready and Mobi pending).
 - Advanced search with complex filters to improve the chapter selection.
 - Multiple design selection